 Posts

 Adam DrakeIntroduction Sometimes when I’m advising startups the topic of a feature freeze comes up in a variety of contexts.
 The context I’m referring to is one in which technical debt, poor architecture decisions, and other related issues, have accumulated in a system to the point that it has become seemingly unmanageable.
 The situation has allegedly become so dire that all new development of features for the business must stop in order to dedicate all developer time and energy to cleaning up the mess.
+This cleaning up process, which the technical staff often referred to as refactoring, is claimed to require so much effort that no other work can take place.

 ...

 read more Adam DrakeIntroduction When leading teams, one of the most important things to keep in mind is to lead from a perspective of wanting the team to grow and improve in order to achieve a higher goal.
 The biggest part of that is taking care of the people on the team.
 This can mean things people may typically think of, like supporting and encouraging someone on your team while they pursue their career goals.
+It can also mean things people typically don’t think of, like firing someone from the team when they aren’t performing since you must continue to look out for the team’s overall welfare and advancement.

 ...